 We ask that surveys be completed for any animal that has been administered a contraceptive at your institution.
 Because we supply Suprelorin only to AZA-accredited institutions, we are able to track which animals require updates.
 But, if you order an MGA implant or administer Depo-Provera, for example, we have no way of knowing that product was used unless you report the information to us.
 Please report ALL contraceptive information at your institution, especially reversals following treatment.

 If treatments overlap and the animal has not shown any signs (e.g. estrous behaviors) of recovering from Suprelorin suppression, Ovaban should not need to be re-administered.

-No. As long as the female starts Ovaban at least seven days prior to implant placement and continues for no more than eight days following implant placement, she does not need to be separated.
+No. As long as the female starts Ovaban at least seven days prior to implant placement and continues for seven days (no MORE than eight days) following implant placement, she does not need to be separated.
 However, she MUST consume the entire dose every day in order for the drug to be effective.